Labyrinth (1986 film): Comic books

 Marvel Comics published a three-issue comic book adaptation of Labyrinth which was first released in a single volume as Marvel Super Special #40 in 1986.

 Tokyopop published a manga-style four-volume comic sequel between 2006 and 2010 called Return to Labyrinth, written by Jake T. Forbes and illustrated by Chris Lie, with cover art by Kouyu Shurei and in partnership with The Jim Henson Company.
 Return to Labyrinth follows the adventures of Toby as a teenager when he is tricked into returning to the Labyrinth by Jareth.

 Archaia Entertainment announced that it was developing a prequel graphic novel about the story of how Jareth became the Goblin King in 2011 in collaboration with The Jim Henson Company.
 Project editor Stephen Christy described the graphic novel as a "very tragic story" featuring a teenaged Jareth and said that it does not feature Sarah or Toby.
 In early stages of development, there were plans for the novel to integrate music into the plot in some way.
 David Bowie was approached by Archaia to seek permission to use his likeness and ascertain if he wished to have any involvement in the project.
 Brian Froud was set to design characters as a creative consultant on the project and produce covers for the graphic novel.
-Reported to be about a young Jareth who is taken into the Labyrinth by a witch, the novel's official synopsis describes Jareth's plot as his "attempt to rescue his true love from the clutches of the wicked and beautiful Goblin Queen."
+Reported to be about a young Jareth who is taken into the Labyrinth by a witch, the novel's official synopsis describes Jareth's plot as his "attempt to rescue his true love from the clutches of the wicked and beautiful Goblin Queen".
 The graphic novel was initially set for release at the end of 2012 but was repeatedly delayed.
 Its scheduled April 2014 release slot was replaced by Archaia's reissue of the Labyrinth novelization.
-The graphic novel remains unreleased as of 2023.